pi3d/pi3d.github.com/sphinx/FAQ.rst

 ``assert self.surface != EGL_NO_SURFACE``

+  This is generally caused by the graphics memory allocation on the Raspberry Pi being too low (less than 64)

+  It is also a symptom of trying to run pi3d remotely using ssh on Raspberry Pi 4 if it already has the desktop running.
+See below under ``..command line..
+FAKE KMS...``

-  This is generally caused by the graphics memory allocation on the Raspberry Pi being too low (less than 64) It has also been caused by extra shared libraries such as ``/usr/lib/arm-linux-gnueabihf/libEGL.so.1`` and symbolic links being added by other programs see five questions below...
+  When using the legacy bcm drivers, it has also been caused by extra shared libraries such as ``/usr/lib/arm-linux-gnueabihf/libEGL.so.1`` and symbolic links being added by other programs see five questions below...